-We’ve just seen Orion’s return to the east before dawn, which means our northern summer is beginning to draw to the a close.
+We’ve recently seen Orion’s return to the east before dawn, which means our northern summer is beginning to draw to a close.
 But the Summer Triangle asterism still rules the skies.
-You can see it overhead this evening.
-As seen from mid-northern latitudes, Vega – the Summer Triangle’s brightest star – shines high overhead around 10 p.m. local daylight saving time (9 p.m. local standard time).
-Altair resides to the lower left (southeast) of Vega, and Deneb lies to Vega’s left (east).
+It pops out first thing at nightfall and climbs up highest for the night at late evening.
+From mid-northern latitudes, Vega – the Summer Triangle’s brightest star – shines high overhead around 10 p.m. local daylight saving time (9 p.m. local standard time).
+Altair resides to the southeast (lower left) of Vega, and Deneb lies to Vega’s east (left).

 The Summer Triangle is not a constellation.
-It’s three bright stars in three different constellations, as the wonderful photo below – by Susan Jensen in Odessa, Washington – shows.
+It is three bright stars in three different constellations, as the wonderful photo below – by Susan Jensen in Odessa, Washington – shows.

-If you’re lucky enough to be under a dark starry sky, you’ll see the great swath of stars known as the Milky Way passing in between the Summer Triangle stars Vega and Altair.
-The star Deneb bobs in the middle of this river of stars that passes through the Summer Triangle, and arcs across the sky.
-Although every star that you see with the unaided eye is actually a member of our Milky Way galaxy, oftentimes the term Milky Way refers to the cross-sectional view of the galactic disk, whereby innumerable far-off suns congregate into a cloudy trail of stars.
+Because the three stars making up the Summer Triangle are 1st-magnitude stars, you can easily see the brilliant Summer Triangle on moonlit nights.
+However, you need a dark sky free of moonlight to see the great swath of stars known as the Milky Way passing between the Summer Triangle stars Vega and Altair.
+The star Deneb bobs in the middle of this river of stars that meanders through the Summer Triangle, arcing across the sky from horizon to horizon.
+Although every star that you see with the unaided eye is actually a member of our Milky Way galaxy, the term Milky Way often refers to the cross-sectional view of the galactic disk, whereby innumerable far-off suns congregate into a cloudy trail of stars.

 Bottom line: The Summer Triangle asterism can be seen overhead at late evening now.
-The Summer Triangle is not a constellation.
-It’s three bright stars in three different constellations.
+The Summer Triangle isn’t a constellation, but it’s still very prominent.
+It is three bright stars in three different constellations.
 These stars are Vega in the constellation Lyra the Harp, Deneb in the constellation Cygnus the Swan, and Altair in the constellation Aquila the Eagle.